 There are many different treatment options that can help you to manage and overcome depression.
 For example, Cognitive-Behavioural Therapy (CBT) teaches you skills to challenge depression thoughts and find meaning in life.

 Your GP is a good starting point to talk through what you are experiencing, and to rule out physical causes of symptoms.
 They can assist with a referral to an appropriate psychologist.
-You can also access free confidential counselling through the Police Psychology Unit or The Police Association Victoria.
+You can also access free confidential counselling through Victoria Police Wellbeing Services or The Police Association Victoria.